Kessie urges AC Milan to give 'everything' in Serie A return | Goal.com

 "Fortunately he is now feeling a little joy for winning the cup.
 I am happy for him."

-Kessie has clocked 2,033 minutes of competitive football this season, scoring a goal and providing an assist.
+Kessie has played 2,033 minutes of competitive football this season, scoring a goal and providing an assist.

 He has made a total of 122 appearances for Milan since joining from Atlanta in 2017 on a two-year loan before it was made permanent last summer.